macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 74: April 9, 2020

+**Today's Progress**: #R8D74 Project is going well after a small change in the UI.
+Now all we have to do is use local storage to save the todos in the user' browser.
+Solved today @ Codewars: "Valid string". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Rank 377 @ Codewars - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 73: April 8, 2020

 **Today's Progress**: #R8D73 Limitations of the design of our ToDo list are preventing us from adding the functionality we want.
 Either we change the UI or start over.
 JS kata @ Codewars: "Figurate Numbers #2 - Pronic Number". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode